laurentvv/pdf-ocr-ai/README.md

 2. Start LM Studio locally and load the `qwen/qwen3-vl-30b` model

-### Note on requirements.txt and pyproject.toml
+### Migration from requirements.txt
-This project now uses `pyproject.toml` as the primary source for dependencies and project metadata.
-The `requirements.txt` file is maintained for backward compatibility with older pip versions.
-For new installations, the `pyproject.toml` file will be used automatically by modern tools like uv.
+This project previously used `requirements.txt` but has migrated to the modern `pyproject.toml` standard for dependency management.
+The `requirements.txt` file has been removed to avoid duplication and maintenance complexity.
+All dependencies are now managed exclusively through `pyproject.toml`, which is the recommended approach for Python projects using modern tooling like uv.

 ## Usage